 Are you eligible for a hearing?

-If your tax professional requests a hearing to determine your eligibility for penalty abatement, then it means the IRS is willing to hear your case and reconsider the matter.
+If your tax professional requests a hearing to determine your eligibility for the IRS abatement process, then it means the IRS is willing to hear your case and reconsider the matter.
 There are three ways that your tax professional can request an abatement hearing; to submit a written request, through a verbal interview between your tax attorney and the IRS, and finally through Form 843.
 Whichever avenue is chosen, your tax professional will provide information to the IRS as to why your case should be reconsidered.
 If you’re successful then the penalties and interest will be reduced or forgiven.
 This is why it is very important for you to have the best representation possible.

-The IRS goes through penalty abatement with tax payers on a case-by-case basis.
+The IRS goes through the abatement process with tax payers on a case-by-case basis.
 This is encouraging and “reasonable cause” can be open for interpretation.
-According to the IRS, abatement should be “generally granted when tax payer exercises ordinary business care and prudence”, when attempting to pay back outstanding tax debts, fines and interest.
+According to the IRS, a penalty abatement should be “generally granted when tax payer exercises ordinary business care and prudence”, when attempting to pay back outstanding tax debts, fines and interest.
 Did you make a genuine effort to repay the taxes and find a solution to your problem?
 When you first ran into this problem, did you contact the IRS in a timely manner?
 Did you attempt to make a payment arrangement or have you been making repayments on an installment basis?
 Remember that with any problem, you will need to prove yourself through a paper trail.
 So it’s very important that you remember to keep all your tax records.

 Facing the IRS